jaimeriera/google-homepage/README.md

-This is jaimeriera's first git project!
+This mini-project is a rebuild of the Google's web page.
+I will demostrate my HTML and CSS' skills.